aphalo/photobiologyFilters/README.md

 #> --- END ---
 ```

-The package includes a character vector with the names of these vectors
+The package includes two character vectors with the names of the vectors
-of names that are available.
+of names that are available for filters and screens.

 ``` r
 all_filter_selectors